telefonicaid/thinking-cities/docs/data_api.md

 }
 ```

-Finally, context Broker GE allows queries using filters.
-For example, in order to get all the restaurants which average scoring is greater than 4 the following operation can be used:
+Finally, the Context Broker GE allows queries using filters.
+For example, in order to get all the restaurants whose average scoring is greater than 4, the following operation can be used:

 ```
 GET /v2/entities?type=Restaurant&q=average_scoring>4